pymupdf/PyMuPDF/docs/document.rst

-:meth:`Document.insert_pdf`             PDF only: insert pages from another PDF :meth:`Document.journal_can_do`         PDF only: which journal actions are possible :meth:`Document.journal_enable`         PDF only: enables journalling for the document :meth:`Document.journal_load`           PDF only: load joural from a file :meth:`Document.journal_op_name`        PDF only: return name of a journalling step :meth:`Document.journal_position`       PDF only: return journalling status :meth:`Document.journal_redo`           PDF only: redo current operation :meth:`Document.journal_save`           PDF only: save joural to a file :meth:`Document.journal_start_op`       PDF only: start an "operation" giving it a name :meth:`Document.journal_stop_op`        PDF only: end current operation :meth:`Document.journal_undo`           PDF only: undo current operation
+:meth:`Document.insert_pdf`             PDF only: insert pages from another PDF :meth:`Document.journal_can_do`         PDF only: which journal actions are possible :meth:`Document.journal_enable`         PDF only: enables journalling for the document :meth:`Document.journal_load`           PDF only: load journal from a file :meth:`Document.journal_op_name`        PDF only: return name of a journalling step :meth:`Document.journal_position`       PDF only: return journalling status :meth:`Document.journal_redo`           PDF only: redo current operation :meth:`Document.journal_save`           PDF only: save journal to a file :meth:`Document.journal_start_op`       PDF only: start an "operation" giving it a name :meth:`Document.journal_stop_op`        PDF only: end current operation :meth:`Document.journal_undo`           PDF only: undo current operation